 So now ask yourself: how is your brand doing right now?
 Are you portraying the right image and sending the right message?
 Evaluate things like your website design (its look and feel), your logo, and your advertising or marketing in general (both creative and sales-supporting).
 Next review your messaging—both online and off—and really think about what it is saying.
 Does it speak to your current audience in a way that is relevant to their mindset and behavior?
 How about the overall content on your website, social sites, and marketing material …is it up-to-date?
 Have you made adjustments to reflect the changes that have affected your community?
 Take a look at these things individually, and as a whole, and consider if it is time to do some re-vamping or re-tooling to get where you need to be.

 In today’s fast-moving society, reaching prospects with messaging that is targeted to their needs is essential for increasing conversions.
 And direct marketing is a great way to do this.
-Direct can be a smart addition to your marketing mix to help reinforce your brand, encourage immediate action, and, most importantly, stay top of mind with customers so that when they are ready to act—or know someone who is—yours will be the first company they think of.
+Direct can be a smart addition to your marketing mix.
+It can help reinforce your brand, encourage immediate action, and, most importantly, stay top of mind with customers so that when they are ready to act—or know someone who is—yours will be the first company they think of.

 Cost-efficient, timely, easily segmented, and trackable, direct marketing can build interest and awareness, educate on key details of your brand, support your other outreach efforts with complementary messaging, or create unique stand-alone pieces designed around specific events or topics.
 Additionally, direct marketing channels are excellent for testing various messages or offers, or even trying out a new creative campaign.